netinvent/npbackup/RESTIC_CMDLINE_CONSISTENCY.md

 no snapshots were modified
 ```
-- `restic forget <snapshot-id>` does not produce any output, and produces str output on error.
+- `restic forget <snapshot-id> --json` does not produce any output, and produces str output on error.
 Example on error:
 ```
 Ignoring "ff20970b": no matching ID found for prefix "ff20970b"
 ```